divfor/atomic_hash/README.md

 DTOR_TRY_DEL_func: atomic_hash_del will call it to release user data;

-DTOR_EXPIRED when detecting an expired bucket, remove/release data in this callback
+DTOR_EXPIRED_func: any of atomic_hash_add/get/del will call it when detecting an expired item. do remove/release user data in it;

-Example:
+For example,

 callback dtor[] = {NULL, NULL, DTOR_TRY_GET_func, DTOR_TRY_DEL_func, NULL};